cado-security/product-help/docs/cado/deploy/aws/iam/aws-kms.md

 ---

 # How does Cado support KMS in AWS?

-The Cado platform will import EC2 instances with encrypted volumes, provided that the appropriate permissions are given to the CadoResponseRole.
+The Cado platform supports importing EC2 instances with encrypted volumes, provided the appropriate permissions are granted to the `CadoResponseRole`.

-AWS provides default keys in your account.
-These provide default access with the statement below, and this default is supported by the platform out of the box.
-For more information on KMS, you can visit the **[AWS Key Management Service (KMS)](https://aws.amazon.com/kms/)** page.
+By default, AWS provides keys in your account, which allow access based on the default policy below.
+This setup is supported by the Cado platform out of the box.
+For more information on KMS, refer to the [AWS Key Management Service (KMS)](https://aws.amazon.com/kms/) documentation.

 ```json
 {